NickFoodz/Not-Scrabble/README.md

 ***************************************************************************************************************
 Known Bugs:
 Milestone 2
-- When inputting a non integer input for number of players, the game can crash.
+- When inputting a non integer input for number of players, the game can crash. *FIXED*
 - An invalid placement of 2 or more tiles sometimes registers as valid if they are in the same row/column
 - Clicking a button twice may cause the input to read invalid until you pass.
 Next player should have it work.
-- Undo button does not re-enable the selected tile from the player's rack.
+- Undo button does not re-enable the selected tile from the player's rack. *FIXED*

 Milestone 3
 - Entering a blank tile sometimes does not show the placed tile's letter *FIXED*
-- Selecting a tile from the rack and then selecting a second tile from the rack without placement will disable the first
+- Selecting a tile from the rack and then selecting a second tile from the rack without placement will disable the first *FIXED*
-- Selecting exchange while not selecting tiles to swap may cause your turn to pass with nothing being exchanged.
+- Selecting exchange while not selecting tiles to swap may cause your turn to pass with nothing being exchanged. *FIXED*

 ***************************************************************************************************************